vuejs/vue-router/docs/en/essentials/passing-props.md

 The url: `/search?q=vue` would pass `{query: "vue"}` as props to the SearchUser component.

 Try to keep the props function stateless, as it's only evaluated on route changes.
-Tip: If you need to set props based on route and state create a wrapper component.
+If route and state detemine the props on use wrapper component, that way vue can react to state changes.

 For advanced usage, checkout the [example](https://github.com/vuejs/vue-router/blob/dev/examples/route-props/app.js).